harish-chowdari/mern-final-assignment/README.md

 // frontend

-now open terminal for 'bf-frontend' folder , type "npm install" and clcik enter; now type "npm start" and clcik enter, now the browser will open the project;
+now open terminal for 'frontend' folder , type "npm install" and clcik enter; now type "npm start" and clcik enter, now the browser will open the project;